ibm-cloud-docs/netezza/admins/remove.md

 1. Log in to your {{site.data.keyword.cloud_notm}} account.
 1. From the Resource list, select your deployment.
 1. Using the menu icon, choose `Delete` from the list.

-## Removing backups
-{: #remove-backups}

-You can't remove backups manually.
-If you delete your deployment, its backups are deleted automatically within 30 days.
-If you want to restore a backup from a deleted deployment, you can raise a ticket with support.